-7) Management of Website content
+7) Management of School Media (Website and Social Media Accounts)

-- The point of contact on the Website is the school address/school email and telephone number. - Staff or pupils' home information will not be published.

-- Website photographs that include pupils will be selected carefully and will not enable individual pupils to be identified. - Pupils' full names will not be used anywhere on the Website, particularly associated with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school Website. - The copyright of all material must be held by the school, or be attributed to the owner where permission to reproduce has been obtained. - The school undertakes appropriate measures for the management of personal data which is stored electronically.
+- The point of contact on the Website is the school address/school email and telephone number. - Staff or pupils' home information will not be published. - Website photographs that include pupils will be selected carefully and will not enable individual pupils to be identified. - Pupils' full names will not be used anywhere on the Website, particularly associated with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school Website. - The copyright of all material must be held by the school, or be attributed to the owner where permission to reproduce has been obtained. - The school undertakes appropriate measures for the management of personal data which is stored electronically.